Antibody Investigation

 Clinical Background:

-Request Reasons: The laboratory will request an antibody investigation when a positive reaction is detected in the antibody screen.
+The laboratory will request an antibody investigation when a positive reaction is detected in the antibody screen.
 Blood group antibodies of the ABO system are universally common, but those of other blood group systems are only produced when red cells are transferred to a patient via a blood transfusion or a fetal red cell bleed during pregnancy.
-Theoretically, any antigen present on the transferred red cells which are not also present on the patient’s own red cells may be recognised as foreign by the recipient’s immune system and produce (atypical) antibodies.
+Theoretically, any antigen present on the transferred red cells which are not also present on the patient's own red cells may be recognised as foreign by the recipient's immune system and produce atypical antibodies.
 However, this does not routinely occur and antibody stimulation is dependent on a number of factors including the immunogenicity of the antigen involved.
-Rarely, these occur ‘naturally’ without a stimulus and are sometimes auto-antibodies i.e. directed against the patient’s own red cells.
+Rarely, these occur naturally without a stimulus and are sometimes auto-antibodies i.e. directed against the patient's own red cells.
 When an atypical antibody is detected (antibody screen) it must be identified to allow for provision of compatible blood.
-This is especially true of antibodies that are ‘clinically significant’, these antibodies are capable of causing either transfusion reaction and/or haemolytic disease of the fetus or newborn (HDFN).
+This is especially true of antibodies that are clinically significant.
+These antibodies are capable of causing either transfusion reaction and/or haemolytic disease of the fetus or newborn (HDFN).
 Where it is not possible to identify the antibody (or antibodies) present the samples may require referral to an NHSBT reference laboratory.
 Blood group antibodies are only important to the patient when they require a blood transfusion or are pregnant.

 Test Details